 One of the greatest inventions of the 19th century has to be the elevator.
 Today, you would be hard-pressed to find a multi-level building without one.
-And for good reason: Imagine climbing to the top floor of a skyscraper without one.
-Or hauling freight up buildings without a freight elevator.
+And for a good reason!
+The elevator has made it possible to build up and not out.

 Elevators were even in use during the Pre-Industrial Era.
-Elevators we use today are a far cry from their rickety counterparts of the 1800s, but the basic principles are the same.
+The elevators we use today are far from their earlier ramshackle and unsafe counterparts.
+However, basic elevator principles remain relatively unchanged.

-Today, there are three primary elevator types: hydraulic lifts, electric traction lifts, and machine room-less lifts.
-While each of these types of lifts has its own set of pros and cons, the hydraulic elevator is one of the most commonly used in modern society.
+There are three primary elevator types: hydraulic lifts, electric traction lifts, and machine room-less lifts.
+While each of these types of lifts has its own pros and cons, the hydraulic elevator is the most commonly used in modern society.

 The Pros and Cons of Hydraulic Lifts

-The hydraulic system is based on Pacal’s principle of transmission of fluid-pressure.
-Basically, the compression of fluids is used for the generation of control and power.
+The hydraulic system is based on Pascal’s principle of transmission of fluid pressure.
+Essentially, the compression of fluids is used to generate control and power.

-Here’s how it works: The lifting mechanism of a hydraulic lift works via an electrically powered pump, which pushes pressurized fluid into a jack lifting system.
+Here’s how it works: The lifting mechanism of a hydraulic lift utilizes an electrically powered pump, which pushes pressurized fluid into a jack lifting system.
 Pistons within a cylinder at the base of the lift then power the elevator car up and down.

 The Advantages of Hydraulic Lifts

-As we mentioned, the hydraulic elevator is one of the most commonly used types of lifts.
-This is due to the following advantages:
+As we mentioned, the hydraulic elevator is one of the most commonly used lifts.
+Hydraulic lifts:

-- Hydraulic lifts are cheaper to install than other elevator types.
+- Are less expensive to install than other elevator types.

-- They occupy less space in a building, requiring almost 10% less area for the lift shaft.
+- Occupy less space in a building, requiring almost 10% less area for the lift shaft than other elevating means.

-- You have the option of using a remote machine room.
+- Can accommodate the use of a remote machine room.

-Despite the popularity of the hydraulic elevator system, there are drawbacks to the system.
+Despite the popularity and advantages of hydraulic systems, there are a few drawbacks.

 What Are the Disadvantages of Hydraulic Lifts?

-- The relatively slow speed.
+- The relatively slow lifting speed.
 A hydraulic lift cannot move faster than 150 feet per minute.

-- Oil in the piston system can overheat fairly quickly, which is why an efficient machine-room control is important.
+- Oil in the piston system can overheat fairly quickly, so efficient temperature control is important.

 - Hydraulic oil can leak out of the pumping system and into the ground at the base of the elevator.
 This can lead to soil contamination or groundwater pollution.